 2- Dry wipe with a cloth or duster, and then a slightly damp cloth after.

 As much as it may not seem like it when the motes are flying around beams of light, dust does eventually follow the laws of gravity.
-I find cobweb brushes are my first go to when I’m cleaning a house for the first time, or when it’s been a little while for my own home.
-Obviously get those corner cobwebs, but also run it along the tops of door frames (you might be appalled at the sight but I find it SO satisfying when it all comes down, you really know you’re getting it all!), picture rails and blinds and curtain tops.
+I find cobweb brushes are my best initial port of call when I’m cleaning a house for the first time, or when it’s been a little while for my own home.
+Obviously get those corner cobwebs, but also run it along the tops of door frames (you might be appalled at the sight but I find it SO satisfying when it all comes down, you really know you’re getting it all!).
+Picture rails and blinds and curtain tops are also usual suspects of being dust havens.

 Dusting Blinds: